 How Often Do I Need a Rental Home Inspection?

-- If you have crawlspaces or a basement, you might want to invest in a rental home inspection every 2-3 years, or each time your property comes up for re-rental.
+So how often should you schedule a rental home inspection?
+It depends upon several factors.
+If you have crawlspaces or a basement, you might want to invest in a rental home inspection every 2-3 years, or each time your property comes up for re-rental.
 You may also want to inspect this more frequently if you have older plumbing or wiring, or if your home is in an area with a lot of moisture, an extreme climate, or both.

 If your home is newer and was professionally inspected when you bought it, and you don't have major weather extremes, you can probably get away with a longer inspection cycle.

 Another reason to have a rental home inspection is if you are planning a major renovation project anyway.
 Why?
 You don't want to have already committed thousands of dollars to a bathroom remodel only to discover that you need to replace your furnace.
 Conduct a reconnaissance before you march.

 Rental Home Inspections: Can't I Just Do It Myself?